mazecare/frontend-coding-guidelines/general/README.md

 If something needs to be changed or refactored later, add a `// TODO ` comment to indicate what the issue is.

-> Tip: Install a TODO finder plugin in your IDE to avoid typos.
+> Tip: Install a TODO finder plugin in your IDE to find all TODOs.
 > [TODO Tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree)